 If the hospital doesn’t have a pre-admission assessment process, you can discuss your needs when you are admitted.

 If you have an apomorphine pump, you should ask if a staff member on the ward knows how to administer it before you are admitted.
 Your doctor, or a Parkinson’s nurse if you have one, can discuss with the ward staff how to control the pump if they have no previous experience of this.
 Depending on hospital policy, your carer may be able to continue managing this treatment.
+Take instructions on how to use the pump so that staff can administer it safely.

 You should also make it clear if you are taking Duodopa – a type of levodopa that is pumped continuously through a tube which is surgically inserted in the intestine.
 As with apomorphine, your doctor or a Parkinson’s nurse can discuss with the ward staff how to manage your pump if they have no previous experience of this.
 Depending on hospital policy, your carer may be able to continue managing this treatment.
+Take instructions on how to use the pump so that staff can administer it safely.

 Deep brain stimulation